Table of Contents

 What is your favorite type of work to do?

-What I love to watch—be it in the luxury or mid-level market—is inventive use of space that requires innovations in furniture.
+What I love to watch—be it in the luxury or mid-level market—is an inventive use of space that requires innovations in furniture.
 We’re working with extremely talented architects with new visions on how to use space…and they want furniture that furthers and enables their projects.

 What are some of your most notable projects?